-Total membership and dues expenses reported on the Statement were less than 4 percent of total expenditures, no procedures were required to be performed.
+Total membership and dues expenses reported on the Statement were less than 4% of total expenditures, no procedures were required to be performed.

-Other Operating Expenditures and Transfers to Institution
+Other Operating Expenditures

-Total other operating expenditures and transfers to institution reported on the Statement were less than 4 percent of total expenditures, no procedures were required to be performed.
+Total other operating expenditures reported on the Statement were less than 4% of total expenditures, no procedures were required to be performed.